Regret-Based Federated Causal Discovery with Unknown Interventions: Regret-Based Federated Causal Discovery with Unknown Interventions

-The first step of I-PERI identifies a CPDAG at the server-level that include all client CPDAGs.
-Since the client graphs can be a mutilated graph of the true causal DAG, directly applying the regret function as defined in~\Cref{eq:regret} would not converge.
-To address this issue, we propose to compute the regret function over the intersection graph between the server graph and each client graph.
-The intuition is that the regret function can be minimal even in case of missing edges in the client graphs, but will penalize an edges missing in the global graph and present in the client graph.
-Ultimately, the scoring function will be minimal when the client graph is a subgraph of the server one.
-The intersection graph between the server and the $k$-th client graph, denoted $\hat{G} \cap \mathcal{C}(G_{\interventions^k})$, as defined in~Definition~\ref{def:intersection}, will be equal to the client graph when the global graph converges to the true CPDAG, $\hat{G} \cap \mathcal{C}(G_{\interventions^k}) = \mathcal{C}(G_{\interventions^k})$.
+The first step of I-PERI identifies a server-level CPDAG that is common across all clients, meaning that each client CPDAG is either identical to the server graph or corresponds to the CPDAG derived from a mutilated version of the same underlying DAG.
+In this setting, directly applying the regret function as defined in~\Cref{eq:regret} would not converge, since we have no way to account for missing edges due to structural interventions.
+To address this issue, we compute the regret function over the masked server graph and the client graph \textemdash following \Cref{def:directed_consensus_masking} \textemdash as illustrated in \Cref{fig:iperi_1}.
+The intuition is straightforward: we want to penalize only those edges that are absent in the global graph yet present in the client's graph.
+Conversely, edges missing at the client-level should not be penalized, as their absence may be due to an intervention.
+To this end, the masking operation removes from the server graph any edges not present in the client graph; additionally, undirected edges in the server graph are oriented according to the directionality of the corresponding client graph edges.

-\begin{example} Let us consider the scenario in~\Cref{fig:iperi}, where client 1 contains observational data.
-Assuming to have an approximate CPDAG, $\hat{G}$, at the server-level as in~\Cref{fig:iperi_1}, we can compute the regret for each node as shown in \Cref{table:ex}. \end{example}